V. Genesis 19:22 - Haste thee, escape thither; for I cannot do any thing till thou be come thither. Therefore the name of the city was called Zoar.

 a.
 Of the five cities that formed a coalition against the invading Babylonians these four were destroyed, only Zoar was spared

 b.
-The Genesis account only specifies Sodom and Gomorrah, they must have been the chief cities.
+The Genesis account only specifies Sodom Gomorrah

 a.
 To this day it’s a barren desert land